 This is an interview done in 2013 with the well-known event photographer, Rukes.
-At the time, electronic dance music (EDM) was the fastest-growing genre in the US and the live music scene for DJs was exploding across the world.
-Rukes had already established himself as the foremost photographer within the genre, and I was fortunate to get a chance to interview him during that time.
-It remains an interesting read for anyone interesting in music photography, so I decided to reupload it.
-Below you can read about Rukes’ background, his work and his thoughts on the electronic music scene.
+At the time, electronic dance music was the fastest-growing genre in the US and the live music scene for DJs was exploding.
+Rukes had already established himself as the foremost photographer in the genre and I was fortunate to be able to interview him during that time.
+Below you can read about his background, his work and his thoughts on the electronic music scene.

-I always wanted to work in the game industry, and since I studied journalism in college I started writing part-time for websites like Gaming Age, which nearly got me a job at IGN.
+I always wanted to work in the game industry, and studying journalism in college allowed me to write part-time for websites like Gaming Age, which nearly led to a job at IGN.
 Ultimately though, I ended up at Acclaim in New York and worked there full-time until it shut down.
-I then moved to California because there were more game companies out there, and I took up photography as a good excuse to get into clubs like Avalon and see my favorite DJs.
+I then moved to California because there were more game companies out there, and I took up photography as an excuse to get into clubs like Avalon to see my favorite DJs.
 But the club soon offered me a position as their in-house photographer.
 The job was only a little less money than working with video games, but it involved a lot less work days, so I decided to switch courses and things ended up working out.

 – How were the first few years of photography for you?
 Did you struggle to get your career off the ground?

 A little bit.
-Luckily, I had support from DJs like Hybrid, Sasha and Junkie XL, who saw that I had skill and pushed me to keep going.
-One of friends, Travis Oscarson, used to work for Getty Images as a photographer, and he helped critique my work by telling me which pictures were the best.
-So I started to figure out how to maintain that level of photography and slowly got better.
+Luckily, I had support from DJs like Hybrid, Sasha and Junkie XL, who saw I had skill and pushed me to keep going.
+One of my friends, Travis Oscarson, used to work for Getty Images as a photographer, and he helped critique my work by telling me which pictures were the best.
+So I started figuring out how to maintain that level of photography and slowly got better.

 – I’ve heard that you don’t use Photoshop.
 Is that true?